2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Rocky Mountains Region

 Women make up 14% of the engineering tech majors at the school.

-Read full report on Engineering Technologies at Colorado Mesa University
+Full Engineering Technologies at Colorado Mesa University Report

-Southern Utah University ranked #10 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Rocky Mountains Region list.
-Located in the town of Cedar City, Southern Utah University is a public school with a fairly large student population.
+Southern Utah University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the remote town of Cedar City, Southern Utah University is a public college with a large student population.

 Of the 32 students majoring in engineering tech at Southern Utah University, 78% are male and 22% are female.